-I see little things in my life that have changed my life through working with the Monks and all the things that I’ve done.
+I see little things in my life that have changed my life through working with the Monks and all the things I’ve done.
 I pick up other people’s litter these days.
 I catch myself in grocery store parking lots picking up other peoples’ litter.
 I can tell you that thirty years ago I was a litterer.
-I was the kind of person who threw something out the window.
+I was the person who threw something out the window.

 There’s been a transformation that has taken place.
 You have to make this commitment.
 I wrote an article for Forbes called What Every Leader Must Know About Personal Development.
 In it I say I’ve done a lot of podcasts like this one with you, and I said, I enjoy them, but the big question I always get that’s hardest for me to answer is, “What do you do for personal development?”
-I said the reason why that is a hard question is that people think that you do personal development, so you can come back to business and be more successful.
+I said the reason that is a hard question is that people think you do personal development, so you can come back to business and be more successful.
 The goal is to be successful and make a lot of money and to reach that goal you should do personal development.

-In theory, everybody loves the idea of community, but in a community, everybody knows everybody’s business, and everybody considers everybody’s business to be their business.
+In theory, everybody loves community, but in a community, everybody knows everybody’s business, and everybody considers everybody’s business to be their business.
 If you don’t go to church on Sunday, everybody in the village knows, and everybody in the village wants to know why.
 So yes, a community has its downsides.

 August: The best thing goes back to the conversation we had before we started this interview—you have to articulate a vision.

 When I was running a sales department earlier in my career or running my company, I used colorful language, “We’re not just going to go to work tomorrow, we’re going to charge the barbarians, and we’re going to show them…!”
-The greatest leaders use incredible colorful language.
+The greatest leaders use incredibly colorful language.

 My old mentor Pat Grotto used to say, “Don’t tell me how many bullets you shot, bring me bodies.”
 You need the colorful language of stories and ability to tell stories—but most importantly—you have to have a story to tell.
 You need a big picture vision.

 Most people think the purpose of leadership is to make themselves successful.
 No. The goal of leaders is to make other people successful.

 The more successfully you make other people successful, the quicker you’ll get promoted and be successful yourself.
-The funny thing is once you have a conversion experience, you’re going to get more pleasure out of seeing other people succeed then you do out of your success.
-You become incredibly successful, and you are happier.
+The funny thing is once you have a conversion experience, you will get more pleasure out of seeing other people succeed then you do out of your success.
+You become successful, and you are happier.

 What people want most and what’s lacking in most people’s lives is something worth sacrificing for.
 Something worth being selflessness for because what we want to be is selfless.

-This is a pretty hard question.
-The biggest thing people ought to be asking people is, “What is important to you in your life?”
+August: This is a hard question.
+The biggest thing people ought to ask people is, “What is important to you in your life?”
 But I think probably the most important thing is to ask questions period and be tuned into people.
 We need to be curious and interested in them.
-What we lack is for people to be interested in us and show that we care about them.
+What we lack is for people to be interested in us and show we care about them.

-I was thinking of something that happened to me after I sold my company.
+I was thinking of something that happened after I sold my company.
 The acquiring company took over and made me general manager of the American operation.
 I put together a sales contest that was tied to the stock market.
 You could earn dollars through your selling then invest it in the stock market.
 You got paid based on how well the stock you picked did.

 Well, it was a disaster because the salesman figured out some holes in the system I hadn’t thought of.
 The next thing you know I owe these guys $30,000 each!
 There was no way I could go back to corporate and say I need $90,000 to pay three salesmen for a month’s work!
 So I called the salesman into my office and said, “Listen, this is the most humiliating, most terrible, depressing thing I’ve ever had to do.
 I’ve never done it before and hopefully never have to do it again.”
-I said, “I just cannot pay you guys what I promised you what I would pay you.
-It was silent for a few seconds then they started laughing.
-Then one of them said, “We were wondering how long it was going to be before you told us that!”
+I said, “I cannot pay you guys what I promised you what I would pay you.
+It was silent for a few seconds then they laughed.
+Then one of them said, “We were wondering how long it would be before you told us that!”

-To me that’s a simple question, “How do I become a good follower?”
+August: That’s a simple question, “How do I become a good follower?”
 I wrote an article for Forbes on how do you become a great follower.
 We are loathing to admit that we are followers.
 Everybody in the country thinks they need to be a leader.